EroAuditore/ruby_bot/README.md

 ### Step 4: Run the bot

-To start the bot you have to run the command on your terminal `bin/main.rb`
+To start the bot you have to run the command on your terminal `ruby bin/main.rb` or enter in bin folder an run the command `ruby main.rb`

 ## How it Works